Sumitomo Mitsui Trust Holdings Inc. Purchases New Shares in Squarespace, Inc. (NYSE:SQSP)

-Sumitomo Mitsui Trust Holdings Inc. purchased a new stake in Squarespace, Inc. (NYSE:SQSP – Get Rating) during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund purchased 19,033 shares of the company’s stock, valued at approximately $398,000.
+Sumitomo Mitsui Trust Holdings Inc. purchased a new stake in shares of Squarespace, Inc. (NYSE:SQSP – Get Rating) during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor purchased 19,033 shares of the company’s stock, valued at approximately $398,000.

-Several other large investors have also added to or reduced their stakes in SQSP.
-Vanguard Group Inc. boosted its holdings in Squarespace by 56.3% in the first quarter.
-Vanguard Group Inc. now owns 3,645,279 shares of the company’s stock valued at $93,392,000 after acquiring an additional 1,313,755 shares in the last quarter.
-Riverbridge Partners LLC boosted its holdings in Squarespace by 97.8% in the first quarter.
-Riverbridge Partners LLC now owns 2,324,814 shares of the company’s stock valued at $59,562,000 after acquiring an additional 1,149,501 shares in the last quarter.
-First Trust Advisors LP bought a new stake in Squarespace in the first quarter valued at $27,254,000.
-Bank of New York Mellon Corp boosted its holdings in Squarespace by 953.4% in the first quarter.
-Bank of New York Mellon Corp now owns 441,633 shares of the company’s stock valued at $11,314,000 after acquiring an additional 399,710 shares in the last quarter.
-Finally, Grandeur Peak Global Advisors LLC boosted its holdings in Squarespace by 71.0% in the first quarter.
-Grandeur Peak Global Advisors LLC now owns 393,890 shares of the company’s stock valued at $10,091,000 after acquiring an additional 163,554 shares in the last quarter.
-Institutional investors own 41.20% of the company’s stock.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the stock.
+Vanguard Group Inc. raised its holdings in Squarespace by 56.3% during the 1st quarter.
+Vanguard Group Inc. now owns 3,645,279 shares of the company’s stock valued at $93,392,000 after buying an additional 1,313,755 shares during the period.
+Riverbridge Partners LLC raised its holdings in Squarespace by 8.7% during the 2nd quarter.
+Riverbridge Partners LLC now owns 2,527,330 shares of the company’s stock valued at $52,872,000 after buying an additional 202,516 shares during the period.
+First Trust Advisors LP purchased a new stake in Squarespace in the first quarter worth $27,254,000.
+HighTower Advisors LLC increased its stake in Squarespace by 1.3% in the first quarter.
+HighTower Advisors LLC now owns 625,199 shares of the company’s stock worth $16,024,000 after purchasing an additional 8,063 shares during the period.
+Finally, Bank of New York Mellon Corp increased its stake in Squarespace by 953.4% in the first quarter.
+Bank of New York Mellon Corp now owns 441,633 shares of the company’s stock worth $11,314,000 after purchasing an additional 399,710 shares during the period.
+Hedge funds and other institutional investors own 41.20% of the company’s stock.

-In other Squarespace news, major shareholder Ventures Growth I. Parall Index sold 29,537 shares of the business’s stock in a transaction dated Friday, July 22nd.
-The stock was sold at an average price of $20.00, for a total value of $590,740.00.
-Following the completion of the transaction, the insider now owns 551,888 shares of the company’s stock, valued at approximately $11,037,760.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-In other Squarespace news, major shareholder Ventures Growth I. Parall Index sold 29,537 shares of the business’s stock in a transaction dated Friday, July 22nd.
-The stock was sold at an average price of $20.00, for a total value of $590,740.00.
-Following the completion of the transaction, the insider now owns 551,888 shares of the company’s stock, valued at approximately $11,037,760.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, major shareholder Venture Growth Associate Index sold 483,153 shares of the company’s stock in a transaction dated Wednesday, August 3rd.
-The shares were sold at an average price of $21.75, for a total transaction of $10,508,577.75.
+In other Squarespace news, major shareholder Ventures Growth I. Parall Index sold 1,595 shares of the firm’s stock in a transaction dated Thursday, August 11th.
+The stock was sold at an average price of $23.00, for a total value of $36,685.00.
+Following the completion of the sale, the insider now owns 515,397 shares of the company’s stock, valued at $11,854,131.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+In other Squarespace news, major shareholder Ventures Growth I. Parall Index sold 1,595 shares of the firm’s stock in a transaction dated Thursday, August 11th.
+The stock was sold at an average price of $23.00, for a total value of $36,685.00.
+Following the completion of the sale, the insider now owns 515,397 shares of the company’s stock, valued at $11,854,131.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, major shareholder Ventures Growth I. Parall Index sold 34,696 shares of the firm’s stock in a transaction dated Wednesday, July 27th.
+The stock was sold at an average price of $20.02, for a total value of $694,613.92.
+Following the completion of the sale, the insider now directly owns 516,992 shares of the company’s stock, valued at approximately $10,350,179.84.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 612,210 shares of company stock valued at $13,219,994.
-45.51% of the stock is owned by insiders.
+Insiders have sold a total of 612,210 shares of company stock valued at $13,219,994 over the last quarter.
+45.51% of the stock is owned by corporate insiders.

 Squarespace, Inc operates platform for businesses and independent creators to build online presence, grow their brands, and manage their businesses across the internet.
 Its suite of integrated products enables users to manage their projects and businesses through websites, domains, e-commerce, marketing tools, and scheduling, as well as tools for managing a social media presence.